 - Rivals are sharper to drive

 The Citroen C3 has always had a difficult life, made harder by competitors that were far better in most respects.
-This latest C3 aims to redress that with a thorough new design, punchier engines and new technology, but it's still a little overshadowed by the adventurous compact C3 Aircross SUV, as well as the very individual C4 Cactus.
+The latest C3 aimed to redress that with a thorough new design, punchier engines and new technology, but it has been a little overshadowed by the adventurous compact C3 Aircross SUV.
 Fortunately, the latest C3 is imbued with far more personality than its predecessor, and fits in far more comfortably with the funky style found elsewhere in Citroen's range.

 Its unique looks are largely down to its tall roofline, upright stance and fairly high ground clearance, which make the C3 look like a supermini-sized SUV.
 A wide grille is set high up on the nose, flowing into LED daytime running lights where you’d traditionally find the headlights.
 Rather like a Nissan Juke, these are positioned lower in the front bumper.
 It’s a design that owes a lot to the Citroen C4 Cactus, and some trim levels even get a strip of its ‘Airbump’ plastic bubbles to help protect the C3 from minor scrapes and car-park dings.
 The midlife makeover saw the front end updated with a new grille and bonnet, while LED headlights became standard.

-The engine line-up is a lot more conventional but customers should find one of the four options fits the bill.
+The engine line-up is a lot more conventional but customers should find one of the options fits the bill.
 The 1.2-litre petrols are branded PureTech, with 82 or 109bhp, and return fuel economy of around 50mpg whether you choose the manual or the automatic gearbox.
 The higher-powered version comes with a turbocharger, so it's quicker and better suited to mixed driving.
 The one diesel is badged BlueHDi and is larger, measuring 1.5 litres, with 99bhp.
-This engine's official WLTP fuel economy figures are 67mpg and just 90g/km of CO2, but it's worth noting that the diesel is only expected to sell in small numbers and isn't available in every trim.
+This engine manages over 60mpg and just 117g/km of CO2, but it's worth noting that the diesel is only expected to sell in small numbers and isn't available in every trim.